k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 # How to Create a New Reference Table in Fabric Studio

 A  Reference table holds information that is common to either all LU instances or to multiple LUs.
-For optomization reasons, this information is stored in an external table and not in each LUI MicroDB.
+For optimization reasons, this information is stored in an external table and not in each LUI MicroDB.